Skip to main content

 Thinking Patterns

-• All-or-nothing thinking ("If I’m not the best, I’m the worst")
+• Black-and-white thinking: "If I’m not the best, I’m the worst"

 Research-Backed